maniack/catwatch/README.md

 - `GET /healthz/alive` — Liveness check (Backend & Bot).
 - `GET /healthz/ready` — Readiness check (Backend: DB connection; Bot: Telegram connection).
 - `GET /metrics` — Prometheus metrics (Backend).
+- `GET /api/mcp` — MCP SSE endpoint (requires JWT).

+## GDPR and Privacy
+CatWatch is designed with privacy in mind:
+- **Data Minimization**: We only collect what's necessary (name, email from OAuth).
+IP addresses and User Agents are not stored in the database.
+- **Transparency**: A Privacy Policy is available at `#/privacy`.
+- **Consent**: A cookie consent banner informs users about strictly necessary cookies used for authentication.
+- **Data Portability**: Users can export all their data via the profile page or API.
+- **Right to Erasure**: Users can delete their accounts, which removes personal profiles, bot links, and anonymizes activity records.
+- **Retention**: Audit logs are automatically pruned after the configured TTL (default 30 days).

 ## Docker
 ### Build image